hendriknielaender/double-trouble/data/blog/product_engineers.md

 ## Introduction

 Has it been ages since the last meaningful feature has been shipped?
-Do you have raging customers, excited about the project - or are they already researching for competitors?
+Do you have raging customers, excited about the project - or are they already looking for competitors?

 It is this setting which got us thinking on the topic we call as "product engineering".
 In this massive post, we will not only analyse the problem, but also give hints for the solution and from